ashejim/D195/_build/html/_sources/task2.md

 2. Supportable with a statistical test or model.
 3. Feasible within your available time, resources, and abilities.

 A good research question should also be interesting, relevant, and novel.
 However, these characteristics are not directly or indirectly assessed as the capstone is meant to demonstrate proficiencies in analysis -not scientific research.
-Particularly do not worry about the novelty of projects as we have no shareable list of previous topics or investaigated datasets.
+Particularly do not worry about the novelty of projects as we have no shareable list of previous topics or investigated datasets.

 :::{note}
 Many of the rubric requirements must align with A1.
 Particularly [part C](task2:C)](task2:C).
 If you've followed the recommendation of first completing the analysis, your research question can be directly related to your [hypothesis](task2:C1)